-All limited companies are required to keep their statutory registers up to date, and inform Companies House of any relevant changes.
+All UK limited companies are legally required to keep their statutory registers up to date and notify Companies House of any relevant changes.
 Directors are responsible for these tasks, but they are often overlooked, which can result in penalties.
 For this reason, some companies ask formation agents to look after their statutory registers.

 What are limited company statutory registers?

-- Register of members – this is essentially a list of the current shareholders and the level of their shareholdings.
+- Register of members – a list of past and present shareholders and details of their shareholdings

 - Register of People with Significant Control (PSC) – also known as the PSC register, this provides details of individuals who hold (i) more than 25% of a company’s shares, (ii) more than 25% of a company’s voting rights, or (iii) have the power to appoint or remove the majority of company directors

-- Register of directors – this contains details about all past and present company directors.
+- Register of directors – details of all past and present company directors

 - Register of directors’ usual residential addresses

-Companies must also keep a register for any charges (i.e. security a company provides for a loan) which were created prior to 6th April 2013.
+Companies must also keep a register of any charges (i.e. security a company provides for a loan) created prior to 6th April 2013.

 How must statutory registers be kept and stored?

-The statutory registers have traditionally been kept at the company’s registered office or Single Alternative Inspection Location (SAIL address), but should generally be available for inspection upon request.
-Since 30 June 2016 it has been possible for companies to keep this information on the public register at Companies House – although this means that all information will be freely available to public view.
+Registers are usually kept at a company’s registered office or Single Alternative Inspection Location (SAIL address), where they should be made available for inspection upon request.
+Since 30 June 2016, companies can keep the information normally found in certain registers at Companies House instead.

 Under section 1135 of the Companies Act 2006, statutory registers “may be kept in hard copy or electronic form [capable of being reproduced in hard copy form]”.
 In light of Covid-19 restrictions, ensuring that your registers are in electronic form generally makes inspection far more straightforward.

-Registers should be updated immediately, as soon as any pertinent details change.
+Registers should be updated immediately when any pertinent details change.
 These details should then be updated at Companies House and/or updated or confirmed in the next annual confirmation statement.

-What are the penalties for failure to maintain statutory registers?
+What are the penalties for failing to maintain statutory registers?